Photo by Jessica Knowlden

 The family has a lot of money.
 After the children are grown, the mother convinces her husband that their daughters are selfish and greedy.
 They disinherit their children and arrange to have non-family member assigned as legal representatives.
 (The family is Canadian, so essentially the US equivalent of power of attorney and trustee.)

 As their parents decline both physically and cognitively, the daughters are legally free to step aside.
 After all, they have been emotionally abused and legally rejected.
 But, instead, they step in.
 Readers who have dealt with resistant aging parents will empathize.
 They will relate to the uphill climb of convincing elders who need care that they need personal assistance.
 The parents cover all the worst case scenarios for aging.
 There is physical neglect and possible intent to harm (though from my view, this accusation in the book is pretty flimsy).
 The home is in an extreme climate that is literally out in the middle of nowhere.
-The frail parents are literally isolated, physically and socially.
+The frail parents are truly isolated, physically and socially.
 The mother’s compulsive spending threatens every financial asset.
 Her impaired judgement makes her a magnet for scammers and thieves literally break into the house.

 Not the Best Hired Caregiver Experience